glennklockwood/limelead/content/pages/sysadmin-howtos/beaglebone.md

 example, the [BeagleBone 101 page][]) claims that you can try code right there in your browser.
-However this functionality relies on a custom Javascript-based framework that, while logically motivated, has no parallels outside of the Beaglebone ecosystem, and I couldn't actually get it to work for whatever definition of "work" makes sense.
+However this functionality relies on a custom Javascript-based framework that, while logically motivated, has no parallels outside of the BeagleBone ecosystem, and I couldn't actually get it to work for whatever definition of "work" makes sense.
 I still don't really know what's supposed to happen when I connect to <http://beaglebone.local/bone101/>.